 - Ignore dirt.
 All a dirty bike needs is a little soap and water.
 A dirty chain can be de-gunked with cleaners.

 - Avoid a bike with bent parts.
 Pounding out bends, unless you’re a very handy and knowledgeable bike person, can be tough.

 - A missing seat MIGHT be cost effective to replace.
 However, some bikes require very specific seat replacements so check around to make sure one is available before buying the bike.

 *Note: Most studies note that helmets should be bought new.
 There hasn’t been some massive study on it, but most health and gear experts note that a used helmet may be less effective than a new one.
 If a helmet is cracked, you may not be able to see it, but that does make it unsafe.
-Plus, newer helmets meet current safety regulations, and most importantly, you want to make sure you buy the right size helmet – not all helmets note size right on them.
+Plus, newer helmets meet current safety regulations, and most importantly, you want to make sure you buy the right size helmet – not all helmets say the size right on them.